davegutz/myStateOfCharge/SOC_Photon/README.md

 44. Other fault notes:
   Every fail fault must change something on the display.
 Goal is to make user run 'Pf' to see cause Wrap logic 0.2 v=16 A. There is an inflection in voc(soc) that requires forgiveness during saturation.
 0.25 v = 20 A for wrap hi.
 Sized so wrap_lo_fa trips before false saturating with delta I=-100 with soc=.95
-  The tweak logic is small and limited and does not significantly interact with fault logic.
   If Tb is never read on boot up it should fail to NOMINAL_TB.
-45. Tweak shall be disabled for small <20% charge swings
 45. Fault injection testing

 Full regression suite: